 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The State and a component unit have the following items that qualify for reporting in this category.
-They are 1) service concession arrangement revenue applicable to future years, 2) State aid received by a component unit that cannot be spent until a future period (but all other eligibility requirements, if any, have been met), 3) deferred inflows for pensions (i.e., difference between actual and expected experience, changes of assumptions, net difference between projected and actual earnings on pension plan investments, change in proportion, and differences between employer's contributions and proportionate share of contributions), 4) deferred inflows for OPEB (i.e., difference between actual and expected experience, changes in assumptions, net difference between projected and actual earnings on OPEB plan investments, change in proportion, and differences between employer's contributions and proportionate share of contributions), 5) a capital lease obligation adjustment by a university due to a change in the provisions of a lease resulting from a refunding by the lessor of tax-exempt debt (other deferred inflows), 6) deferred inflows for irrevocable split interest agreements that universities are beneficiaries of, and 7) unavailable revenues in governmental funds.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The State and its component units have the following items that qualify for reporting in this category.
+Some of these items include 1) service concession arrangement revenue applicable to future years, 2) State aid received by a component unit that cannot be spent until a future period (but all other eligibility requirements, if any, have been met), 3) deferred inflows for pensions (i.e., difference between actual and expected experience, changes of assumptions, net difference between projected and actual earnings on pension plan investments, change in proportion, and differences between employer's contributions and proportionate share of contributions, 4) deferred inflows for OPEB (i.e., difference between actual and expected experience, changes in assumptions, net difference between projected and actual earnings on projected and actual earnings on OPEB plan investments, change in proportion, and differences between employer's contributions and proportionate share of contributions and proportionate share of contributions for irrevocable split interest agreements that universities are beneficiaries of, and 6) unavailable revenues in governmental funds.
 The governmental funds report unavailable revenues primarily from the following sources: sales and use taxes; other taxes; tobacco settlement; and fees, licenses, and fines.
 These amounts are deferred and recognized as revenues in the period that the amounts become available.